This help page offers specific instructions on how to use the Dealio Toolbar

 A

-Dealio Toolbar also installs Search Settings (SearchSettings.exe) which is a program designed to protect your computer's default search settings from being changed by other programs without your knowledge.
+Dealio Extension also installs Search Settings (SearchSettings.exe) which is a program designed to protect your computer's default search settings from being changed by other programs without your knowledge.
 It notifies you if a program tries to change your search settings and allows you to block the change or allow it.

 Q